-An ornithological expedition up the African jungle in search of the legendary Oozalum bird finds more than expected.
+It is 1900 and an expedition through the African jungle in search of the legendary Oozalum bird finds more than expected.

-Sid is the ultimate bumbling white hunter, tripping over the jungle foliage, shooting various slaves instead of lions, sneaking off for a quick nip of whiskey at any time and incorporating coy sexual references to Lady Evelyn’s maid, June Bung (Jacki Piper) and highly unsubtle sight gags with his rifle to a knowing Joan Sims.
+Mr Boozie (Sidney James) is the ultimate bumbling white hunter, tripping over the jungle foliage, shooting various slaves instead of lions, sneaking off for a quick nip of whisky at any time and incorporating coy sexual references to Lady Evelyn’s maid, June Bung (Jacki Piper) and highly unsubtle sight gags with his rifle to a knowing Lady Evelyn.

-Also along for this wonderfully hilarious journey is timid and lazy servant, Upsidasi, a blacked-up Bernard Bresslaw.
+Also along for this wonderfully hilarious journey is timid and lazy servant and tracker, Upsidasi (a blacked-up Bernard Bresslaw).

-The comic catalyst is the beautifully incompetent Terry Scott as the token Tarzan-type, swinging through the air with the greatest of ill-at-ease.
+The comic catalyst is the beautifully incompetent Terry Scott as Ugg, swinging through the air with the greatest of ill-at-ease.

-A clumsy figure of baby-faced ignorance, Scott mumbles and murmurs at all and sundry, delighting in his sexual awakening opposite Jacki Piper and almost being seduced by his own mother, the over-amorous Joan Sims.
+A clumsy figure of baby-faced ignorance, Ugg mumbles and murmurs at all and sundry, delighting in his sexual awakening opposite June and almost being seduced by his own mother, the over-amorous, Lady Evelyn.